Cursor vs Claude Code 2026: Full Comparison — Speed, Cost, and Winner by Use Case

 - Claude Code Opus 4.7 on Max 5x: 33K tokens × roughly 5× overhead = ~165K total token cost per task at ~$5/M blended = ~$0.83/task.
 10 tasks/day = $8.30/day ≈ $166/month.
 Max 5x at $100/month is the practical ceiling.

 At moderate usage (3–5 tasks/day), both tools fit within their $20 base plans.
 At heavy agentic use (10+ tasks/day), Cursor scales more cost-predictably; Claude Code scales with better output quality on complex tasks.
+To compare raw API token costs across Claude, GPT, Gemini, and DeepSeek models, use the AI API Cost Calculator.

 Feature comparison